DefangLabs/defang-docs/docs/getting-started/installing.md

   <TabItem value="direct" label="Direct Download">
     **Direct Download**

-    You can find the latest version of the Defang CLI on the [releases page](https://github.com/DefangLabs/defang/releases).
+    You can find the latest version of the Defang CLI on the [latest release page](https://github.com/DefangLabs/defang/releases/latest).
 Just download the appropriate binary for your operating system and architecture, and put it somewhere in your `PATH`.
   </TabItem>
 </Tabs>